 Students will become experienced in the areas of entry-level office procedures such as telephone techniques including etiquette, patient scheduling, office organization, office communication, the use of office machinery such as faxes and multi-line phones while providing for patient privacy and confidentiality.
 In addition, an introduction to computer systems, patient medical records, software and billing, coding and insurance procedures will be explored.
+Prerequisite: COMPASS reading score of 82 or higher or completed college level course with a "C" or better.

-MEDICAL ASSISTANT CLINICAL PRACTICUM I (12.00 Lab Hrs./Wk.)
+MEDICAL ASSISTANT CLINICAL PRACTICUM I

+(12.00 Lab Hrs./Wk.)
+4 Credits

 Students apply knowledge and skills in a medical office setting to provide direct care for patients and to support office functions.
-Prerequisite: MA 112, OA 126 and MA 120 with a C grade or higher; completion with a C grade or higher of, or concurrently enrolled in MA 121 and MA 113.
+Prerequisite: MA 112, MA 127 and MA 120 with a C grade or higher; completion with a C grade or higher of, or concurrently enrolled in MA 121 and MA 113.

-MEDICAL ASSISTANT CLINICAL PRACTICUM II (15.00 Lab Hrs./Wk.)
+MEDICAL ASSISTANT CLINICAL PRACTICUM II

+(15.00 Lab Hrs./Wk.)
+5 Credits